 Although heat is included in the name, you can use a heat pump for AC.
-It works by moving heat instead of making it (the way a furnace does) which is why it also is used as a heating and cooling unit.
-It's true that heat pumps can be very efficient, although most air conditioners are about equal in terms of SEER rating.
+It works by moving heat instead of making it (the way a furnace does) which is why it also is used as a heating and cooling system.
+It's true that heat pumps can be very efficient, although most air conditioners are roughly equivalent in terms of SEER rating.
 Just look at these two top of the line units from Lennox.

 XC25 Air Conditioner

 up to 23.5 SEER

 What is SEER and HSPF?

 SEER is an efficiency rating for air conditioning systems, and the bigger the number, the cheaper it is to operate.
 The difference between 23.5 and 26 is not crazy however, and the efficiency differs depending on the model.
 On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is unique to heat pumps.
 It tells you how efficient the unit is at heating.
 Notice from these examples that as far as energy effiency goes, air conditioners are about equal, if not superior depending on the model you choose.
 The largest difference between the two is that heat pumps can also heat your home while an AC only cools.

 Does climate matter for heat pumps?

 Heat pumps are most effective in hotter climates with less severe winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
 You should speak with a NATE certified HVAC pro who has experience in your city before settling on a heat pump.
 If the equipment just isn't right for your climate, you could have extremely high electric bills.
 Once the temperature gets too low, it's near impossible for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
 This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption way up.

 How does a heat pump stack up against a furnace?